IISuperluminaLII/1-50B_MoEMLALatentLLM/LLMMOEMLATRA/docs/ARCHITECTURE.md

 3. Attention computation
 4. FP8 quantization (for cache)

 This avoids materializing full K/V in memory.
+Currently, `MLAAttention` provides a pure PyTorch fallback; FlashMLA integration is available via the wrapper.

 ## DeepSeekMoE